NathanaeldHerrera/Chipmunk-phylogenomics/README.md

 # Western Chipmunk Phylogenomics Project
-Pipeline describing raw read processing through variant discovery, and phylogenetic analysis of western chipmunks for both ddRADseq and whole genome sequence data.
-We performed species tree inference, estimated hybridization with species network inference, and summary statistics (D-statistics, fraction of admixture, admixture proportion).
+Pipeline describing the analysis pipelines used in Herrera et al. (in prep) "Phylogenomics, reproductive trait evolution, and environmental niche modeling reveals a complex history of cryptic speciation and hybridization in chipmunks".This pipeline outlines raw read processing through variant discovery, phylogenetic analysis of western chipmunks for both ddRAD-seq and whole genome sequence data.
+Here, we performed enivirnmental nich modeling, analysis of bacular morphology (a key reproductive morphological trait), species tree inference, estimate hybridization with species network inference, and summary statistics (D-statistics).

 In each section bellow, I describe the pipeline used in a markdown file (follow links below).
 Scripts referenced in each section can be found inside the respective folders.